jarun/buku/README.md

     edit options:
-      --url keyword        specify url, works with -u only --tag [...]          set comma-separated tags, works with -a, -u clears tag, if no arguments
+      --url keyword        specify url, works with -u only --tag [...]          set comma-separated tags, works with -a, -u clears tags, if no arguments
       -t, --title [...]    manually set title, works with -a, -u if no arguments:
                            -a: do not set title, -u: clear title